Suraiya-Khan/AI-chatbot/README.md

 - Students asking subject‑specific questions (math, science, programming, etc.)
 - Teachers automating FAQ responses
 - Learning platforms offering real‑time AI tutoring

-Would you like me to also draft a diagram of the workflow (Telegram → n8n → Gemini → Telegram) so recruiters or collaborators can quickly visualize how your system works?